-For years after its disappearance throughout a cyclone in 1911, the ships last resting place was unknown and remained a thriller for nearly 50 years.
+For years after its disappearance throughout a cyclone in 1911, the ships ultimate resting place was unknown and remained a thriller for nearly 50 years.
 It was solely in 1958, that the wreck was lastly found laying on its starboard aspect in 30 meters (100 ft).

-The Yongala just isn't solely a shocking wreck, over a century underwater has reworked it right into a thriving synthetic reef which is adorned in kaleidoscopic corals and residential to hoards of marine species together with: noticed rays, loggerhead turtles, olive sea snakes, triggerfish, groupers, white tip reef sharks, reef octopus, seahorses and guitarfish.
+The Yongala is just not solely a shocking wreck, over a century underwater has reworked it right into a thriving synthetic reef which is adorned in kaleidoscopic corals and residential to hoards of marine species together with: noticed rays, loggerhead turtles, olive sea snakes, triggerfish, groupers, white tip reef sharks, reef octopus, seahorses and guitarfish.

 Location: 60 minutes by boat from Mission Seashore.